 Rik8119 242 Posted May 29, 2017 Share Posted May 29, 2017 Just wait..
 Link to post Share on other sites

 Skaro 129 Posted May 30, 2017 Share Posted May 30, 2017 Freicoin was almost dead and has recently come back through grass roots efforts: Fedde built a new exchange, and a new explorer was built showing demurrage paid.
 There was a wallet update last August.
 These efforts are continuing.
 In the works are updating p2pool software, updating wallets, and Fedde's exchange will be expanding to include other crypto-currencies all trading relative to FRC.
 The demurrage aspect of the currency means the coin is designed for spending and not speculating.
 Nevertheless, the present potential for value rise far exceeds the annual 5% demurrage fee.
 For this to be attractive, crypto-currencies need to find wider acceptance and circulation.
 Compared with 2008 and 2013, this appears to be happening now.
-Freicoin's developers are active and founding partners of Blockstream, and Freicoin is known for innovation (and not being a get rich quick scheme) since 2013.
-Arcurus, Bicknellski and sunicoin 3 Link to post Share on other sites
+Freicoin's developers are active and founding partners of Blockstream, and Freicoin is known for innovation (and not being a get rich quick scheme) since 2013. sunicoin, Arcurus and Bicknellski 3 Link to post Share on other sites

 Arcurus 331 Posted May 30, 2017 Share Posted May 30, 2017 1 hour ago, Skaro said: since 2013. since 2012 sunicoin 1 Link to post Share on other sites